onetimesecret/onetimesecret.github.com/_posts/technical/2012-01-30-protecting-credentials.md

 <p class="indent">
 The way trojans are used to get your credentials are often by installing key-stroke tracking software on your computer.
-Once this is done, everything you type is logged and sporadically sent off to a malicious server somewhere where the data is collected an analyzed for specific types of patterns, (credit card numbers, usernames and passwords) or used to gather private information (emails, chats or other typed documents).
+Once this is done, everything you type is logged and sporadically sent off to a malicious server somewhere where the data is collected and analyzed for specific types of patterns, (credit card numbers, usernames and passwords) or used to gather private information (emails, chats or other typed documents).
 </p>